sherwincole/Home_Sales/README.md

 11. The query from step 6 is run on the parquet temporary table, and the run time is computed.
 (10 points)

 12. The "home_sales" temporary table is uncached and verified.
 (10 points)

+Tools used to complete this module: Google, Colab, Stack overflow, built in Gemini to fix an error, Study group, Class mates